 - Unlike most other plant foods, quinoa is a complete protein source, making it a valuable dietary source of protein for people on plant-based diets.

-- Quinoa benefits stem from its incredible nutritional profile, including over a dozen important vitamins and minerals in significant amounts.
+- Quinoa benefits stem from the incredible quinoa nutrition profile, including over a dozen important vitamins and minerals in significant amounts.

 - The nutrients in quinoa have strong antioxidant and anti-inflammatory properties that help your body fight and prevent diseases such as cancer, heart disease, diabetes and inflammatory bowel diseases.

-- Quinoa may help you to lose weight.
+- Quinoa nutrition may help you to lose weight.

 - Cooking quinoa is fairly simple, and because of its plain natural taste, can go in just about any direction you want for that day’s recipe.